 If you don’t have an employer, and you are past the six month waiting period (see below), you can apply for your NHI card at your local national health administration bureau.
 The process is the same as for any resident in Taiwan.
-Please check with your local office on what materials you will need to bring.
-It usually takes around seven working days.

 Are my children and family eligible for a health insurance card?

 Yes.
 Once your spouse and/or any minor children receive their residence cards, they can register for their health insurance card as your dependants.
 They are immediately eligible and have no waiting period once you are enrolled in NHI, be sure to tell your employer about your dependants so they can update your enrollment information.

 I’m a freelancer/I don’t have an employer, how do I register with the NHI?

 At present, you must reside in Taiwan for a consecutive six-month period (or leave only once for less than 30 days) and apply directly with the NHI.
 There is currently a legislative push to improve this, lead by the National Development Council.